paulyang0125/ParkingARNavigation/README.md

 ## Limitations:

-The codes for ContentProvider and DatabaseHelper are included as they're really common implementation and you can just integrate AR part into your project.
+The codes for ContentProvider and DatabaseHelper are NOT included as they're really common implementation and you can just integrate AR part into your project.

 ### Contributor: